Vincent-DARIBO/React-Native-training-app/README.md

 * DayJS -> Date management and formatting
 * Jest -> testing
 * Mockaroo -> data for the tests
-* GraphQL -> backend with the API
-* React Query -> state management

 ## Setup